 The BMBF Research Initiative for the Conservation of Biodiversity (FEdA) aims to provide new insights into the extent of biodiversity loss in Germany and the underlying causes in order to enable the development of effective interventions.
 The novelty of FEdA’s approach lies in developing solutions not only from a scientific and ecological point of view, but also taking into account social and economic perspectives early in the process.
-Therefore, the initiative also addresses stakeholders from politics, civil society, economy and agriculture—cities and municipalities, nature conservation organizations, interested citizens, farmers, and industrial associations.
+Therefore, the initiative also addresses stakeholders from politics, civil society, economy, and agriculture—cities and municipalities, nature conservation organisations, interested citizens, farmers, and industrial associations.
 The research initiative is divided into three strategic focus areas:

 1. Innovative technologies and methods to improve and boost the efficiency of biodiversity monitoring